-Some medicines may interfere with Calcium Resonium and affect how it works.
+Some medicines may interfere with Resonium A and affect how it works.
 A list of these medicines is in Section 3.
 What if I am taking other medicines? in the full CMI.

-4. How do I use Calcium Resonium?
+4. How do I use Resonium A?

-- Calcium Resonium can be given by mouth or rectally (via the back passage). - The usual oral doses are 15 g three to four times daily for adults, and 1 g/kg of body weight in divided doses for children.
-Do not take Calcium Resonium with fruit juices or sorbitol.
-Take Calcium Resonium at least 3 hours before or 3 hours after other oral medications. - The usual rectal doses are 30 g in 150 mL of water or 10% dextrose in water, as a retention enema for adults, with lower dosages usually used for infants and children.
-For newborn babies, the minimum effective dose range 0.5 g/kg to 1 g/kg should be used.
+- Resonium A can be given by mouth or rectally (via the back passage). - The usual oral doses are 15 g three to four times daily for adults, and 1 g/kg of body weight in divided doses for children.
+Take Resonium A at least 3 hours before or 3 hours after other oral medications. - The usual rectal (back passage) doses are 30 50 g in 150 mL of water or 10% dextrose in water, as a retention enema for adults, with lower dosages usually used for infants and children.
+Your pharmacist will make this up.
+For infants and children, this enema will usually be given by a doctor or nurse.

 More instructions can be found in Section 4.
-How do I use Calcium Resonium? in the full CMI.
+How do I use Resonium A? in the full CMI.

-5. What should I know while using Calcium Resonium?
+5. What should I know while using Resonium A?

-Things you should do

-- Remind any doctor, dentist or pharmacist you visit that you are using Calcium Resonium. - Be sure to keep all of your appointments with your doctor so that your progress can be checked. - If you become pregnant while you are taking this medicine, stop taking it and tell your doctor or pharmacist immediately.

-Things you should not do

-- Do not take more than the recommended dose unless your doctor tells you to. - Do not give this medicine to anyone else, even if they have the same condition as you. - Do not use this medicine to treat any other complaints unless your doctor tells you to. • Do not stop taking Calcium Resonium, or lower the dosage, without checking with your doctor.
-Looking after your medicine Keep Calcium Resonium in a cool, dry place where the temperature stays below 30°C. Store it in a cool dry place away from moisture, heat or sunlight; for example, do not store it in the bathroom or near a sink, in the car, or on window sills.
+Things you should do Remind any doctor, dentist or pharmacist you visit that you are using Resonium A. Be sure to keep all of your appointments with your doctor so that your progress can be checked.
+If you plan to have surgery that needs a general anaesthetic, tell your doctor or dentist that you are taking this medicine.
+Call your doctor straight away if you become pregnant while you are taking this medicine, stop taking it and tell your doctor or pharmacist immediately.
+Things you should not do Do not take more than the recommended dose unless your doctor tells you to.
+Do not give this medicine to anyone else, even if they have the same condition as you.
+Do not use this medicine to treat any other complaints unless your doctor tells you to.
+Do not stop taking Resonium A, or lower the dosage, without checking with your doctor.
+Looking after your medicine Keep Resonium A in a cool, dry place where the temperature stays below 30°C. Store it in a cool dry place away from moisture, heat or sunlight; for example, do not store it in the bathroom or near a sink, in the car, or on window sills.
 Keep it where young children cannot reach it.

 For more information, see Section 5.
-What should I know while using Calcium Resonium? in the full CMI.
+What should I know while using Resonium A? in the full CMI.